EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Egocentric Navigation Dataset

 \section{Egocentric Navigation Dataset}

 Our Egocentric Navigation Dataset is collected within a university campus and its vicinity on human participants (under the approval of IRB-60675).
 The dataset comprises 34 carefully selected collections, each lasting approximately 7 minutes and spanning over 600 meters, designed to capture a wide range of interactions with the environment.
 These interactions are critical for testing and enhancing trajectory prediction models, particularly in densely populated or complex areas.
 The dataset is characterized by its diversity, encompassing various weather conditions (rain, sunny, overcast), surface textures (glass, solid, glossy, reflective, water), and environmental features (stairs, ramps, flat grounds, hills, off-road paths), alongside dynamic obstacles, including humans.
 Such variety ensures the dataset's applicability across a wide spectrum of egocentric navigation and prediction tasks.
+It is worth noticing that we did not deliberately avoid any pedestrians, reflecting real-world campus walking scenarios.

 Recorded at a 20Hz sampling rate, the dataset includes comprehensive state and visual information to capture the nuances in human behavior: 6 degrees of freedom (dof) torso pose in a global frame, leg joint angles (hips and knees of both legs), torso linear and angular velocity, and gait frequency.
 Visual data comprise aligned color and depth images, semantic segmentation masks, and visual memory frames generated to aid in trajectory prediction.
 This extensive collection amounts to 198 minutes of data (over 400GB).
 In practice, we find it is possible to train a very high-quality model even with a smaller dataset size.
 Therefore we curated a high-quality pilot dataset with roughly 15\% of the full data.
 This allows us to quickly iterate with faster training and an acceptable amount of performance degradation.
-The performance has been qualitatively compared in \cref{sec:evaluation}.
+The performance has been qualitatively compared in Sec \ref{sec:evaluation}.